 Individuals and families: Preparedness begins with you and your family!
 Do 1 thing every month.
 Sign up for a CPR, First Aid, and/or our local Community Emergency Response Team course.
 Many organizations offer public education, outreach, and training.
 To learn more about how you can prepare yourself and your family for an emergency or disaster, visit Get Ready California or Listos California.

 Nonprofit, faith-based, and community-based organizations: Develop emergency plans and make preparedness a priority within your organization.
-Get involved by volunteering with nonprofit, faith-based, and community-based organizations.
-Many of these organizations offer education and training opportunities.
+Encourage volunteerism and offer educational and training opportunities to organization personnel and the community.
 To learn more about how you can prepare your organization for a disaster, visit Ready.org.

-Businesses: Develop emergency and continuity plans.
-Make preparedness a priority with your employees.
+Businesses: Businesses are essential to helping communities recover after a disaster.
+Develop emergency preparedness, crisis communication, continuity plans.
+Review and practice plans with your employees regularly.
+Make preparedness a priority and encourage your employees to create a plan with their family.
 To learn more about how your business can prepare for an emergency or disaster, visit Ready.gov.

 For a guide on preparing your business, download: